EvanHerman/yikes-inc-easy-custom-woocommerce-product-tabs/readme.txt

 == Changelog ==

+= 1.5.1 - December 22nd, 2016 =
+* Fixed bug that caused content to be copied incorrectly when moving tabs up / down
+* Only on the product page will the editor defaul to 'Visual' (instead of every page)

 = 1.5 - December 20th, 2016 =
 * Version 1.5 includes a brand new feature - saved tabs - as well as a number of bug fixes, style tweaks, code clean-up, and comments